TomatenKuchenDEV/docs/docs/moderation/commands.md

 ---
 title: Basic moderation commands
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Lists moderation commands
 ---

 If the setting "Force reason" is enabled, the argument `<Reason>` is not optional anymore.